-The main motivation behind Human-independent AI is twofold: \textbf{(1)} In pursuit of an open intelligence that is independent of human intelligence could potentially be a better model for the natural world we live in as human intelligence seems to have missing elements to tackle important issues of the world such as less advanced predictive capabilities for extended time and range or the inherent limitations of convolution/pooling operations executed by the visual system.
-This is corroborated by the most recent transformer models which lifts off some of the important inductive biases that previous generation CNNs adopted.
-Second observation to this idea is the ever growing data scales as machines having less inductive bias would require to build such biases based on the voluminous data. \textbf{(2)} In any reliable/efficient AI system development, we would expect a joint symbiotic life between the intelligence and the hardware that runs it.
-The current silicon hardware and Von-Neuman architecture is not necessarily the right home for the optimal implementation of human intelligence.
-This might guide us to think of other forms of intelligences that could optimally run on the available hardware architectures, building on the few-decade experience of distributed microprocessor history of human construct.
-For more elaborate discussion on the effect of hardware on the implemented intelligence, please see \ref{VNeffectonAI}.
+{The main motivation behind HInd is twofold: \textbf{(1)} The pursuit of open intelligence may provide a better model of the natural world, as human intelligence shows limitations in addressing global challenges—for instance, weaker predictive capabilities over extended scales or constraints of convolution/pooling operations in the visual system.
+Recent transformer models support this view by overcoming key inductive biases (texture etc.) inherent in earlier CNNs.} Another observation is the ever--growing data scales, as machines having less inductive bias would require to build such biases automatically based on the peculiarities of voluminous data. \textbf{(2)} In any reliable/efficient AI system, we would expect a joint symbiotic existence between the intelligence and the hardware that runs it.
+The common Von-Neuman architecture is not necessarily the right home for the optimal implementation of human intelligence.
+This might guide us to think of other forms of intelligences that could optimally run on the available hardware architectures, building on the few-decade experience of distributed microprocessor history of human construct \ref{VNeffectonAI}.

-Perhaps it might be more accurate to frame human-independent AI as an effort which characterizes humans as irrelevant to the next generation large-scale AI development.
-There is a growing inclination in the community believing that the independent design will benefit from some of the findings that come out through interactions with the outside world (experimentations etc.) which might well be counter-intuitive and cannot be adequately represented by the data intrinsics.
-However, these designs are still bound to subjective evaluations by human-credited metrics and might be compared to human performance to improve their explainability.
-After all, explainability is a human-construct and only meaningful if it helps with understanding the true nature of phenomenon.